Cumberland Township near Round Top in Adams County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: War, US Civil.
 A significant historical date for this entry is July 2, 1883.

 Location.
-39° 47.449′ N, 77° 14.199′ W. Marker is in Cumberland Township, Pennsylvania, in Adams County.
-Marker is on Sykes Avenue, on the left when traveling north.
+39° 47.449′ N, 77° 14.199′ W. Marker is near Round Top, Pennsylvania, in Adams County.
+It is in Cumberland Township.
+It is on Sykes Avenue, on the left when traveling north.
 Located at stop 8, Little Round Top, on the driving tour of Gettysburg National Military Park.
 Touch for map.
 Marker is in this post office area: Gettysburg PA 17325, United States of America.
 Touch for directions.

 3. South-West Side of Little Round Top